-In the event of an allegation made against a member of staff the school will follow guidelines laid out within the school Disciplinary Policy
+In the event of an allegation made against a member of staff the school will follow guidelines laid out within the school Disciplinary Policy.

 The poster below is on display in many key areas of the school, in particular the main reception area.
-Highlighting the DSL's.
+Highlighting the DSL's, DDSL's and Safeguarding Team.